 High-Paying Job #4: Virtual Assisting

-This may surprise you, but I’ve currently got more than FIVE virtual assistants helping me run my blog and my course.
+This may surprise you, but I’ve currently got more than NINE virtual assistants helping me run my blog and my course.

 A lot of people don’t think of blogging as being a lot of work… but it is!
 Even running a blog in a somewhat “quieter” niche like proofreading is a ton of work.
 There’s so much stuff to manage: accounts payable, social media, affiliate programs, course content, grading quizzes/tests for the course, writing blog posts, creating newsletters… the list of things to do is endless!